zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   ![](images/7d3fcabc8fe5f6f80fe20e55bb28655d.jpg " ")

-11. In the Schedule page, select the check box immediately next to Start.Click Next.
+11. In the Schedule page, select the check box immediately next to Start.
+Click Next.

 12. In the Review page, review the details you have provided for the deployment procedure.
 If you are satisfied with the details, click Submit.
 You can now click on View Execution Details link to see details.